 Lancashire bus and train passengers told: 'Keep your masks on from Monday'

-Passengers travelling on bus and train services across Central Lancashire from Monday will still be expected to wear a face covering - in spite of it no longer being a legal requirement as of 19th July.
+Passengers travelling on bus and train services across Lancashire from Monday (19th July) will still be expected to wear a face covering – in spite of it no longer being a legal requirement from that date.

-Preston Bus, one of the city’s main operators, says that it will be following recent government guidance that recommends people continue to cover their face “in crowded areas such as public transport”.

-Thomas Calderbank, commercial director for the company, said that the firm would “respectfully ask that customers continue to protect themselves and others by choosing to wear a face covering onboard unless they are exempt”.

-However, Mr. Calderbank told the Post that “to avoid any confusion or conflict, we will not be asking our drivers to enforce any wearing of face coverings from 19th July”.

-Only forward-facing seats will be used on the company’s services - while passengers are also being told to keep windows open on board, give each other space and sanitise their hands before and after travelling.

-The Confederation of Passenger Transport, representing other bus operators in the area - including Stagecoach - says that they will also be recommending, but not demanding, face coverings for people using their services.
+The Confederation of Passenger Transport, representing bus operators across the county – including Stagecoach – says that they will also be recommending, but not demanding, face coverings for people using their services.

 A spokesperson said that bus companies “will expect people to think of others and wear a face covering on board, if they can, in line with government guidance”.